 Sally is a regular speaker at conferences and seminars on a range of IP-related subjects, particularly in relation to regulatory, licensing and exploitation matters.

 She is described as an 'expert' in regulatory and life sciences in the most recent Global Life Sciences Review.
-Sally's most recent book The EU Guide to Pharmaceutical Regulatory Law, a loose-leaf, 800 page publication which is updated annually, was published in July 2012.
+Sally is the author of The EU Guide to Pharmaceutical Regulatory Law, a unique publication dealing with the law at a Eurpeoan and national level, which is updated annually.

 Chambers UK 2013 noted that 'Sally Shorthose advises clients of varying sizes and stages of development in the sector.
 She offers them the benefit of her experience, both in-house and in private practice, of the challenges and issues facing them in the marketplace'.